What is ISO 26262? Why is ISO 26262 needed?

 Part 12: Adaptation of ISO 26262 to motorcycles

 The last part is an overview of the adaptation of the ISO 26262 standards for motorcycles.
 It describes safety culture, confirmation measures, hazard analysis and risk assessment, vehicle integration and testing, as well as safety validation.

 ISO 26262 doesn’t cover all the areas of functional safety.
-It lacks sections devoted for example to missuses, or automated driving.
-To complement these gaps ISO PAS 21448 (SOTIF) was introduced.
-There was a plan to include it in ISO 26262 as a fourteenth section, but finally it was released as a separate document.
+It lacks sections devoted, for example, to missuses or automated driving.
+ISO PAS 21448 (SOTIF) was introduced to complement these gaps.
+There was a plan to include it in ISO 26262 as a fourteenth section, but finally, it was released as a separate document.

 What is ASIL?

-There are four ASIL levels of hazard: A, B, C and D. There’s also the fifth one, MQ that is a non-hazardous level.
-ASIL from A to D means that there is some level of non-acceptable risk in the system and particular FUSA efforts are needed to raise the controllability of unwanted situations.
+There are four ASIL levels of hazard: A, B, C and D. There’s also the fifth one – MQ, which is a non-hazardous level.
+ASIL from A to D means that there is some level of non-acceptable risk in the system, and particular FUSA efforts are needed to raise the controllability of unwanted situations.

 On the other side of the risk level spectrum, there’s QM, which stands for “Quality Management”.
-It represents the lowest risk level, which means there’s no automotive hazard, so in other words, there are no requirements to be assured under the ISO 26262.
+It represents the lowest risk level, which means there’s no automotive hazard, or in other words, there are no requirements to be assured under ISO 26262.

-How to determine ASIL level for automotive software?
+How to determine the ASIL level for automotive software?

 The ASIL is determined through a Hazard and Risk Assessment (HARA), which includes assessing the Severity, Exposure and Controllability of the vehicle operating scenario.

 ASIL decomposition is a method of ASIL tailoring during the concept and development phases.
 It can be applied to the functional, technical, hardware or software safety requirements of an item or an element.